starksimilarity/msf_prompt/README.md

 # msf_prompt

-msf_prompt is a Python library that emulates the msfconsole by wrapping a pymetasploit3 client in a prompt_toolkit PromptSession
+msf_prompt is a Python library that emulates the msfconsole by wrapping a pymetasploit3 MsfRpcConsole in a prompt_toolkit PromptSession

 ## Installation